The Constitution of ManFrom The Science of Spirituality

 The third triad is composed of the spiritual atom (5:7), the divine atom (6:7) and the monadic molecule (7:4).
 A third self consists of four different bodies/beings.
 The highest, the upper monadic body (7:5–7), encloses the lower three just as our causal body encloses our personality.
 The lower three bodies of a third self are the upper spiritual body (5:5–7), the divine body (6:1–7) and the lower monadic body (7:1–4).
 The combined consciousness of these subtle bodies is sometimes called the “divine self”, but the divine self of a human being is completely undeveloped.

 In the first triad the matter aspect is dominant, in the second triad the consciousness aspect is dominant and in the third triad the energy aspect is dominant.
 Third selves have already mastered matter and consciousness and they now need to master energy.
 Since “Will = Consciousness + Energy”, the energy aspect is often called “will power”.
-They hold the senior posts of the planetary hierarchy and they use their will power to guide the evolution of the lower kingdoms.
-They know the future because they help to create it – everything that occurs on the physical plane has its origin in the subtle planes.
+Third selves hold the senior posts of the planetary hierarchy and they use their will power to guide the evolution of the lower kingdoms.
+They know the future to some degree because they help to create it – everything that occurs on the physical plane has its origin in the subtle planes.
 Events are conceived and set up on the subtle planes long before they manifest on the physical plane.
 Destiny will be discussed more fully in Chapter 16.

 Beyond the Third Triad